Raiden V: Plot

 Following the attack on the SHIFT facility, Campbell was placed under custody of the VCD.
 Helga Lindenbaum confirmed all of Max and Eshiria's hypotheses of the Crystals, culminating with the conclusion that one of them is able to relay information to all other Crystals and the machines they contaminated, comparing it to Carl Jung's concept of the collective unconscious.
 Helga then orders Max and Eshiria to leave Earth's atmosphere and launch a counteroffensive against the Crystals on their homeworld.

 Upon arriving to the Crystals' home planet, Max and Eshiria notice that there are no signs of life and is completely overrun with Crystals.
 Detecting large energy signatures underground, they order Fighting Thunder to penetrate the interior of the planet.
 Eshiria discovers that the atmospheric composition of the planet is exactly like Mars.
 The data that Fighting Thunder relayed to the Bellwether reveals that the large Crystals detected within the planet are made up of the same composition as water.
 Max, Eshiria, and Valbarossa Hawkeye realized that the Crystals' attacks over the past 17 years were not a normal alien invasion.
 Their true motives were to reset the planet Earth by annihilating all life on the planet through pollution and contaminating their weapons and machinery before cleaning up the pollution and making the planet habitable again.

 The Crystals are intending to terraform Earth to make it like their home world, and it is likely they've done this to other worlds too, essentially spreading from one planet to the next by transforming them into copies of their original home world.

 The game features multiple endings depending on how the player performed during gameplay.
 One ending has VCD return to the Solar System after the offensive against the Crystal homeworld to see what looks to be Mars, only to find out it was the Earth reduced to a lifeless red rock by the Crystals.
 Another ending has the Bellwether unable to return to Earth due to damage sustained during the final battle, but with the Earth celebrating the Fighting Thunder victory over the Crystals in their homeworld, Helga sends a rescue ship that will come for them in a month, and Max cautions everyone to stay vigilant in case of another attack in the future.

+Reception

-ReceptionRaiden V was released to generally favorable reviews, according to Metacritic, which provided aggregated scores of 75 and 73 for the Xbox One and PlayStation 4 versions, respectively.
+Raiden V was released to generally favorable reviews, according to Metacritic, which provided aggregated scores of 75 and 73 for the Xbox One and PlayStation 4 versions, respectively.
 Destructoid gave it an 7.5, calling it a "Solid and definitely have an audience.
 There could be some hard-to-ignore faults, but the experience is fun."